bespoken/circle-deploy/README.md

 # Required Values
 These values must be manually configured for the deployment to run:
+* command: The command to run for the Docker service
 * containerPort: The port the service should run on
 * cpu: The CPU allocated for the service, where 1024 is equal to a full CPU
 * image: The DockerHub image to use for this service
 * memory: The amount of memory allocated for the service
-* serviceName: The name of the service
+* name: The name of the service

 # Other Important Values
-Though not required, these are helpful to know:
+Though not required, these are useful parameters for more advanced cases:
-* command: The command to run for the Docker service - needs to be set if not in the Docker image
 * logGroup: The CloudWatch Log Group to use - defaults to `fargate-cluster`
 * passEnv: "true" or "false" - defaults to true.
 If set to false, will not automatically set pass thru environment variables in the build environment to the container environment
 * taskDefinition: A file to use as the baseline for the taskDefinition - if not specified, just uses the default that is included in the code